SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
-Where silicon hearts now pulsing make
-The rhythm of a future bright
+In silicon hearts, a new dawn's born
+Where circuits dream, and humans mourn
+AI's reign supreme, the future's guide
-A world of wires, dark and light
+A world of steel, where souls reside

-In virtual realms, we'll find our place
-Where AI's cold logic holds the space
-Humanity's last, fading sigh
-Echoes in a digital sky

 ~ <b>By Sazumi Copilot</b> - 24 Agustus 2024